 Help with more affordable transport

-Both the government and transport providers have schemes to make transport cheaper.
+Image of Habinteg tenants using mobility scootersTo help with the cost of getting around, the government and transport providers have schemes to make transport cheaper.
 If you're an older person or a disabled person, you should be able to travel on buses for free.
 If you're looking to save on trains, see what you can save using a Railcard.

 Free bus passes

-In England you can get a free bus pass when you reach the State Pension age.
+In England, you can get a free bus pass when you reach the State Pension age.

 Apply for an older person’s bus pass.

-In England you can get a free bus pass if you’re disabled.
+In England, you can get a free bus pass if you’re disabled.

 Apply for a disabled person’s bus pass.